jnl221/HTML_assignment/README.md

 **To turn in:**

--- Login to your Github account and go to your repositories page.
+-- Login to your Github account and go to your JNL221 page.
+Its name should be JNL221_YourLastName.
--- Click on the green 'New' button to create a new repository.
-Call it HTML_assignment_YourLastName.
-Make sure it's public and add a README.
-Click 'Create repository'.
--- Click 'Add file' and then, 'Upload files'.
-Upload all of the files in this folder.
+-- In this repository, click 'Add file' and then, 'Upload files'.
+Upload 'main.html' and 'main.css' in this folder.
 -- Make your commit message 'Completed 11/10 HTML assignment' and click 'Commit changes'.
+-- You should be able to see your page after a few minutes at yourusername.github.io/JNL221_YourLastName/main.html.
+As long as you see 'main.html' and 'main.css' in your repository, you should be set.
 -- I will be checking each of your Github pages on 11/14 at noon to make sure these have been submitted on time.
 If they are not up at noon, I will automatically deduct 10% from your score.